PeaProtein/C-to-LLVM-IR-Compiler/README.md

 	print (4 + 2) / 17 + 8;
 	print 10 % 3;
 	```
-	As can be seen above, operator precendence as well as the modulo (%) and negation (-) operators are supported in expression evaluation.
+	As can be seen above, operator precendence, as well as the modulo (%) and negation (-) operators, are supported in expression evaluation.

 	### Incorrect
 	```